 What is Content Strategy?

-Content strategy is the master plan a business uses to communicate its targeted message about its product to its audience.
+Content strategy or web content development is the master plan a business uses to communicate its targeted message about its product to its audience.
 This includes:

 - Values and ideas about the product